 Consents for building a bridge or culvert, for carrying out river management works, or for clearing vegetation are for activities that, once concluded, have negligible additional effect on the environment.
 They are therefore inspected only during the construction of, and/or on the completion of, the work they authorise.
 The column labelled "Reporting Time" tells how long it takes our staff to:

-- Undertake further investigations (if necessary) - Write a report for you on the compliance visit - Advise you whether or not your consent meets its conditions - Report to Greater Wellington
+- undertake further investigations (if necessary); - write a report for you on the compliance visit; - advise you whether or not your consent meets its conditions; and - report to the Council.